MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

    For instance, let's say there was a requirement to enter the invoice ID into a field of a finance system as part of a process where you're automating the UI of a web or desktop app – you can call that value using **%JsonAsCustomObject.InvoiceId%** to populate a text field and push a button.

 1. Moving along, this example contains some conditional statements once it completes processing the steps and uses the data from the custom object within the subflow Fabrikam Data Entry.
 If the process runs end-to-end without encountering any input system related exceptions the **Update work queue item** action is used to change the status of the work queue item to **Processed** and the **processing result** field can be used to input some optional notes.
-If the **expires** field is left blank, the new queue item will retain the default time to live defined in the work queue properties.
+If the **expires** field is left blank, the new queue item retains the default time to live defined in the work queue properties.

    :::image type="content" source="media/work-queues/work-queue-pad-updatewqi.png" alt-text="Screenshot example of update work queue item action inputs." lightbox="media/work-queues/work-queue-pad-updatewqi.png":::

    Exception handling options can be configured by clicking **on error** in the **update work queue item** action configuration window.
-Three options are available for customization under the advanced tab.  **Work queue item not found** may occur if the work queue item is removed from the queue, either manually or through another systematic process, before it finishes processing in PAD.  **Work queue item on hold** may occur if an automated process, or somebody changes the status of the work queue item being processed to **on hold** in the flow portal while the queue item is being processed.  **Failed to update work queue item** may occur if the queue item no longer exists in the queue, or has been placed into the status **on hold**.
-All the above are edge cases which may occur - [learn more about handling errors in desktop flows here](errors.md).
+Three options are available for customization under the advanced tab.  **Work queue item not found** might occur if the work queue item is removed from the queue, either manually or through another systematic process, before it finishes processing in PAD.  **Work queue item on hold** might occur if an automated process, or somebody changes the status of the work queue item being processed to **on hold** in the flow portal while the queue item is being processed.  **Failed to update work queue item** might occur if the queue item no longer exists in the queue, or has been placed into the status **on hold**.
+All the above are edge cases, which might occur - [learn more about handling errors in desktop flows here](errors.md).

    :::image type="content" source="media/work-queues/work-queue-pad-updatewqiexc.png" alt-text="Screenshot example of update work queue item action exception handling." lightbox="media/work-queues/work-queue-pad-updatewqiexc.png":::

-1. If some issue was determined during the course of processing the data of the work queue item into the data entry system, the item could alternatively be assigned a status of **generic exception, IT exception, or business exception**.
-These exceptions statuses are available to be used when, or if, your automated use case meets criteria which may apply.
+1. If some issue was determined during processing the data of the work queue item into the data entry system, the item could alternatively be assigned a status of **generic exception, IT exception, or business exception**.
+These exceptions statuses are available to be used when, or if, your automated use case meets criteria, which might apply.

    :::image type="content" source="media/work-queues/work-queue-pad-wqiconditional.png" alt-text="Screenshot example of conditional statement used to update the current work queue item in the desktop flow and add a new queue item into an alternative queue to handle exceptions." lightbox="media/work-queues/work-queue-pad-wqiconditional.png":::

    Let’s say that while processing a queue item, scenario 2 was met.
 In this case, the queue item is marked as generic exception in the originating queue.
-Depending on the scenario, you might decide to change the status of queue items which could not be processed successfully as one of the alternative status options.
+Depending on the scenario, you might decide to change the status of queue items, which couldn't be processed successfully as one of the alternative status options.
 From there, you can decide whether human intervention is required, or build a subsequent process with the logic required to manage each exception status.

    :::image type="content" source="media/work-queues/work-queue-pad-wqiresults.png" alt-text="Screenshot example of updated status for work queue items processed in the flow portal." lightbox="media/work-queues/work-queue-pad-wqiresults.png":::

 #### Add work queue item example

-The **Add work queue item** enables desktop flow users to populate work queue items into a work queue which has been set up in the flow portal.
+The **Add work queue item** enables desktop flow users to populate work queue items into a work queue, which has been set up in the flow portal.

-In this example an excel file in .csv is dropped into a directory on a daily basis and each row needs to be added to a work queue.
+In this example, an Excel file in .csv is dropped into a directory on a daily basis and each row needs to be added to a work queue.

    :::image type="content" source="media/work-queues/work-queue-pad-addwqiprocesspng.png" alt-text="Screenshot example of process incorporating the add work queue item action." lightbox="media/work-queues/work-queue-pad-addwqiprocesspng.png":::

 The first couple of actions in this sample process map a folder where the daily Contoso Invoices.csv file is dropped - when the process runs it begins by reading the data table from the CSV file.
-The **CSVTable variable** contains the data which has been imported and will be processed to new queue items.
+The **CSVTable variable** contains the data, which has been imported and will be processed to new queue items.

    :::image type="content" source="media/work-queues/work-queue-pad-CSVtable.png" alt-text="Screenshot example of data imported from a CSV file." lightbox="media/work-queues/work-queue-pad-CSVtable.png":::